 A key feature of the MPhil/PhD in Art Practice & Learning is that you will form a research community that meets regularly each term to discuss/share/debate research and ideas, and to discuss readings and art practice.
-These research meetings will be held at Goldsmiths or in galleries or other contexts and will involve invited artists, academics and other contributions.
+This research community involves artists, academics, teachers etc. See the CAL webpage.

 Qualification and course duration